If you’re over fifty, why not fall in love with one of these dating sites?

 EliteSingles targets the educated professional and college graduate and claims 13 million members worldwide.
 Although not specifically for over fifty, it is recommended for 35+.
 Higher priced than most other dating sites, expect to pay $33.95 per month for a year’s subscription.

 My advice is don’t get locked into a long contract.
 Take advantage of the free trials as long as possible.
 Visit profiles, look at photos and read between the lines.
 Let your gut and your intuition guide you.
-Use your built in smart inner guidance system.
+Use your built in BS detector!

-The more detail a site requires you to fill out your profile, the higher level of compatibility you’re likely to find.
+The more detail a site requires from your profile, the higher level of compatibility you’re likely to find.
 Some sites are geared for finding long term relationships, others for quick connections.
-Be aware of what your intentions are and try not to get distracted by a handsome picture.
+Keep focused on what your intentions are.
+Try not to get distracted by a handsome picture.
 Dive deep into what’s more important.
 Looks or love?

-Once you’ve found one or two sites you feel comfortable with and find easy to use, then stop.
+Once you’ve found one or two sites you find easy to use, then stop.
 Trust me, you’ll only drive yourself mad if you try to sign up for more.
-You’ll forget who you’re talking to, because they all start to blend in with each other.
-I’ve been in that situation where you’re desperately trying to pluck their name out of your head and remember who you’re on the date with!
+You’ll forget who you’re talking to!
+Believe me, I’ve been in that situation where you’re desperately trying to pluck their name out of your head because you’ve got too many on the go.

-Yes it’s fun to be pursued and have a long list of men trying to get FaceTime with you but be selective.
-If you seem to have good chemistry, meet them in person.
-Looks are not as important if they make you laugh or have an interesting personality.
-Know what you are looking for in a partner first, and you’ll know it when you find it.
+Yes it’s fun to be pursued and have a list of men interested in you, but be selective.
+If the chemistry seems strong, meet them in person.
+Do they make you laugh or have a compelling personality?
+When you know what you are looking for in a partner, you’ll know it when you find it.

-So keep it real and don’t sign up for anything you’re not 100% comfortable with.
-You are the goddess, the prize and don’t forget it.
-Pssst if you want to share details, I promise not to tell. 😉
+Keep it real and don’t sign up for anything you’re not 100% comfortable with.
+You’re the goddess and the prize and don’t forget it!